The Roman Empire

 Many thanks,

 It is also important that you hear your child read on a regular basis, ideally this would be for a minimum of 10 minutes a day.
-Please record when you have heard your child read in their reading record book.
+Please record when you have heard him or her read in their reading record book.

-We would like the children to complete a homework project this half term based on our topic of Ancient Egypt The homework can be in any form that interests your child, for example it could be art work, a piece of writing or a PowerPoint.
+We would like the children to complete a homework project this half term based on our topic of Ancient Egypt.
+It can be in any form that interests your child, for example it could be an art work, a piece of writing or a presentation.

 We look forward to seeing what they produce.